geowarin/geowarin.github.io/content/post/2016-04-12-redux-data-with-shasta.md

 - react
 - redux
 date: 2016-04-12T00:00:00Z
-description: Connecting your REST API to Redux used to be hard...
+Summary: Connecting your REST API to Redux used to be hard...
 But that was before Shasta!
 tags:
 - react